sarzil-hossain/reactance/README.md

 ```

 ## Playbook Execution

-It's recommended to run the playbook through a DroneCI pipeline.
+Step 1: It's recommended to run the playbook through a DroneCI pipeline.
 However if you wish to run it locally from your computer, run the following commands:

-Step 1: At first, install the dependencies
 ```sh
 apt install rsync # or whatever your package manager is python3 -m venv .venv